 - Circulate minutes of the Committee meetings to the Board, Committee members, and invited guests as appropriate.

-Committee members will not publicly comment on matters pertaining to the activities of the committee other than as authorised by the accountable officer or statutory body.
+Committee members will not publicly comment on matters pertaining to the activities of the Committee.

 Membership and meetings

 - Members, including the Chair of the Committee, are appointed by the Chair of the Board.

 - Membership of the Committee will consist of a minimum of three and a maximum of six members of the Board (unless otherwise determined by the Board).

 - At least one member will have ‘financial expertise’.